AbdUlrahmanJaran/Movies-Library/README.md

 - create end points (ex: app.get("/", welcomeHandler))

-- function for that end point (ex: welcomeHandler)
+- Function for that end point (ex: welcomeHandler)

+- to add an API you have to do those steps:

+1. const axios = require("axios");

+2. axios.get("URL").then(apiResponse) in The Function
+You Should change URL to the API's URL with a specific API Key and complete apiResponse as your API's needs.

+- Make Error Handlers
 ## Project Features
 <!-- What are the features included in you app -->
 The apility to see what movies information do we have and select a favorite movies.